 Debt settlement is an approach to debt reduction through which a debtor and his or her creditor agree upon a reduced balance that will be regarded as payment in full.
 For those who wish to avoid a bankruptcy filing, but have more debt than they can afford, debt settlement is an attractive alternative.
-The lawyers at Wilson & McIntyre have a proven track record of negotiating very favorable debt settlements for their clients.
+The lawyers at McIntyre Stein & Ashby, PLLC have a proven track record of negotiating very favorable debt settlements for their clients.
 Call today if you would like to learn more about this option.

 What is debt settlement?